Private medical archive

 Private records should stay readable, reviewable, and yours.

-Medikeep is currently being developed as an Android-first medical archive with structured parsing, editable results, and source-preserving imports.
+Medikeep is currently being developed as an Android-first medical archive with structured parsing, separate report and prescription views, symptom tracking, care-track linking, and source-preserving imports.